Rules and Process for Obtaining and Fighting a VPO

 Victim Protective Order Hearing

 Victim Protective Order hearings must be scheduled within 14 days of filing the Petition for Protective Order; however, the court has authority to schedule a full VPO hearing within 72 hours of the issuance of an emergency ex-parte.
-Fortunately or unfortunately, dependent upon which side of the protective order you are on, an emergency VPO can suspend your visitation rights with your children, even children in your home that you are a custodial parent for if the Court enters an order that applies to minor children.
+Fortunately or unfortunately, dependent upon which side of the protective order you are on, an emergency VPO can suspend your visitation rights with your children, even children in your home that you are a custodial parent if the Court enters an order that applies to minor children.

-Petitions for a VPO renew every 14 days with a new hearing date being scheduled, until the VPO Defendant is served.
+Petitions for a VPO renew every 14 days with a new hearing date being scheduled until the VPO Defendant is served.
 Again, a VPO shall not be dismissed or expire, solely on the basis of the Defendant avoiding service or failing to appear at the hearing.
 However, the Petitioner to a VPO can request the Court dismiss the Petition; however, the Court must enter an order dismissing the VPO.
 Additionally, a final protective order shall be granted or denied within six months of service on the Defendant, unless the parties agree for the temporary VPO to remain in effect.

 How to Prepare for Your Victim Protective Order Hearing in Oklahoma